-If a person who smokes is unwilling or unable to stop immediately, there are various ways to help protect the health of the people with whom they live.
+If you smoke but you are unwilling or unable to stop immediately, there are various ways to help protect the health of the people you live with.
 Suggestions include:

 - Make your home totally smoke-free.
 Always smoke outdoors and shut windows and doors so smoke doesn’t drift inside.
 Limiting your smoking to one or two rooms is not an effective measure – tobacco smoke can easily drift through the rest of the house.

 - Make sure that visitors to your house smoke outdoors – that includes shisha as well as cigarettes.

 - Make your car smoke-free.
 The other occupants will still be exposed to tobacco smoke even if the windows are open.
 In Victoria, it is illegal to smoke in cars carrying people who are under 18 years of age.

 - Don’t allow smoking in any enclosed space where people who do not smoke spend time – for example, in the garage, shed, cubby house, boat or caravan.

-- Try to avoid taking children to outdoor areas where people are smoking and you can’t easily move away, such as a café courtyard.
+- Try to avoid taking children to outdoor areas where people are smoking and you can’t easily move away.